zeh/tweener/readme.txt

 /as2       : Tweener source classes, Actionscript 2 version.
 Must be used on AS2 projects (when targeting Flash Player 8+).
 /as3       : Tweener source classes, Actionscript 3 version.
 Must be used on AS3 projects (when targeting Flash Player 9+, including when using Flex).

+/branches  : Other code branches, for experiment and test purposes.
+They're not guaranteed to work, so nobody should usually download them.

 /docs      : Documentation, in various shapes and forms (HTML, Flash IDE, Help Toc, etc).
 /examples  : Example files with source.